Agent Skills: TiDB Optimizer Bugfix Skill

 - reproduce failure before fix (or document why pre-fix replay is infeasible)

-- add/extend tests (prefer existing suites)
+- add/extend tests (prefer existing suites, existing table shapes, and no test logs)

 - run targeted tests to prove the hypothesis